hyperledger-archives/fabric/docs/Network Setup.md

 All commands should be run from within the Vagrant environment created in the instructions for [setting up a development environment](https://github.com/openblockchain/obc-getting-started/blob/master/devenv.md).

-There are three types of peers we will start
+There are three types of peers we will start:

 - Non-validating peer - This peer provides an API that allows clients to send transactions to the Openchain network.
 - Validating peer - A validating peer receives transactions from either a non-valdating peer or a client.
 A validating peer also runs chaincodes and participates in consensus.
 - Leader - A leader organizes transactions into blocks that are distributed to validating peers for consensus.

-The communication flow is
+The communication flow is:

 Client -> Non-Validating Peer -> Validating Peer -> Leader

 ## Starting peers

-Peers should be started in the following order
+Peers should be started in the following order:

 1. Leader
 2. Validating peer
 3. Non-validating peer